 When you look up the IT company, have a look at any reviews or testimonials you can.
+In doing so, you can gauge the company’s reputation and credibility.
 Seeing positive feedback from satisfied customers can assure you that they are competent and recommended by previous clients.
 You can often see these reviews on Facebook or Google (testimonials published on a company’s website can be suspect, for obvious reasons).
 If you cannot find reviews, consider asking the company for references.

 Treat the website as a preview into the level of professionalism of the IT company.
 If we Google ‘IT company Sydney‘, the first promoted link does not have a secure website, which doesn’t set a great impression for a business that focuses on IT services.
 Another promoted link doesn’t load the website at all.
 Look for concise layouts, a clear message, as well as good visibility on their location and are they easy to contact?

 Everyone has to be at least a little bit concerned with pricing, of course.
 But we all know the adage ‘you get what you pay for’ — so cheaper is not necessarily better.
 However, also consider things like, do they offer flexibility on payment arrangements?
 Do they bill by-the-hour, or smaller increments?
 Do they have a callout fee for onsite work?
 Can you arrange a monthly flat fee for ongoing support?
 Consider the different payment options that would work for your business.

 4. Are They a Like-Minded Business?

 That is to say, do they understand your priorities and needs as a business?
 This means they should be able to truly listen to your opinion and your needs.
 They should be able to understand the challenges that you face, and be able to come up with a tailored strategy for you.
 A like-minded business understands that if your network goes down, it is literally costing you money.